 Check Your Credit

 Some people put off checking their credit score for fear it will be a very poor number or think that if they check their score it will someone reduce their score.
 That is far from the truth.
-A hard inquiry (where a bank or other lender checks your score) can indeed hurt your score if denied.
+A hard inquiry (where a bank or other lender checks your score) can indeed hurt your score in the short run.
 A soft inquiry happens when you check your own credit individually.
-It does not affect your credit score.
+It does not affect your credit score at all.
+You can check it every week if you are actively working on improving your score.

 You can get free credit reports from the three bureaus once every year from AnnualCreditReport.com or you can use other sources for free credit reports.